Cosplay restaurant

 Cosplay restaurants (コスプレ系飲食店, Kosupure-kei inshokuten) are theme restaurants and pubs that originated in Akihabara, Tokyo, Japan, around the late 1990s and early 2000s.
-They include maid cafés (メイドカフェ, Meido kafe) and butler cafés (執事喫茶, shitsuji kissa), where the service staff dress as elegant maids or as butlers.
+They include maid cafés (メイドカフェ, Meido kafe) and butler cafés (執事喫茶, shitsuji kissa), where the service staff dress as elegant maids or butlers.

 The staff treat the customers as masters and mistresses in a private home rather than merely as café customers as part of a role-playing performance central to the experience.
 Such restaurants and cafés have quickly become a staple of Japanese otaku culture.

 The popularity of cosplay restaurants and maid cafes has spread to other regions in Japan, such as Osaka's Den Den Town as well as to places outside Japan, such as Hong Kong, Taiwan, Singapore, Mexico, Canada, and the Philippines.

 History

 The idea of a cosplay restaurant was born in Akihabara, Tokyo, during the otaku boom of late ’90s-early 2000s Japan.
 Themed cafés started to make an appearance in the district as it became the haunt of manga, anime and video game fans.
 Cure Maid Café was the first permanent example, opening in 2001, and it helped to formalize the “maid café” style that became a vital part of Akihabara’s identity.

 As of the mid-2000s, maid cafés came become one of the key images of Cool Japan, an official initiative to promote Japanese pop culture overseas.
 These venues represented Japan’s engagement with “moe,” character performance, social fiction and performance.

 After Akihabara’s success, similar cafés spread to other Japanese cities, and other locations in the Greater East Asia, notably in East and Southeast Asia.
 The origins and history of cosplay developed simultaneously with the global development of anime conventions and fan cultures.
 Many cafés outside Japan, however, mixed local pop influences with the general looks and service style of the original Akihabara model.